 I'll never forget the last time I lost my wallet.
-Among other things, I had to go through the lengthy and expensive process of replacing my cards (credit, passport, public transportation, etc.), and the driver's license.
+Among other things, I had to go through the lengthy and expensive process of replacing my cards (credit, passport, public transportation, etc.) and the driver's license.

 Ekster Tracker Card: Super easy to set up and use

 The Ekster tracker is a plastic card about the size of two stacked credit cards.
-On one side, it has an E button for pairing and other functions, and a small solar panel — more on this panel below.
-To use the card, you first need to pair it with a phone, using the Chipolo mobile app.
+On one side, it has an E button for pairing and other functions and a small solar panel — more on this panel below.
+To use the card, you first need to pair it with a phone using the Chipolo mobile app.

-From then on, you can find the tracker, and therefore your wallet, or whatever you place the tracker in, using your phone, or via Chipolo's website.
+From then on, you can find the tracker, and therefore your wallet, or whatever you place the tracker in, using your phone or via Chipolo's website.
 By the way, you can do this via voice command.
-The Akster is compatible with Google Assistant, Alexa and Siri.
+The Akster is compatible with Google Assistant, Alexa, and Siri.

-Ekster Tracker Card’s specifications
+Ekster Tracker Card: Hardware specifications

 Ekster Tracker Card: The tiniest solar panel that delivers

 According to Ekster, a 3-hour solar charge is enough to power the card for up to three months of use.
 And you can even charge it with artificial light, such as a flashlight.
-There's no battery indicator, though, so you can't tell how full the battery is.
+There's no battery indicator, so you can't tell how full the battery is.

 Ekster Tracker Card: Selfie remote and phone finder, too

-First, put your phone into the selfie mode using the Chipolo app.
-Now, when you double-tap the E button on the Ekster card, it will make three beeps, and then the phone will take a photo.
+First, put your phone into selfie mode using the Chipolo app.
+When you double-tap the E button on the Ekster card, it will make three beeps, and then the phone will take a photo.
 That's a great way to take a selfie, especially of a group or when you want to use the phone's front camera for better quality.

 If you have experienced the pain of misplacing your wallet or are simply an absent-minded person, you know this little device is worth the cost.